Mohammed-Usman/terraform-practice/README.md

 ```

 ### Step 4 :
-- Make sure all resources are created in 'ap-south-1', if desired region is different replace all occurance ( in .py and .tf files ) with your desired region
+- Make sure all resources are created in 'ap-south-1', if desired region is different replace all occurance ( in .py and .tf files ) with your desired region and repeat Step #3.
 - Run following commands
 ```
 terraform plan -out=tfplan